Phrenzi/slate/source/includes/_patron_app_invitation.md

 }
 ```

-This endpoint get a host list for current login patron regarding on invitation booster specify
+This endpoint authenticated by `Patron Token` and get a host list for current login patron regarding on invitation booster specify

 ### HTTP Request